microsoft/planetary-computer-sdk-for-python/README.md

 ## Usage

 This library currently assists with signing Azure Blob Storage URLs.
 The `sign` function operates directly on an HREF string, as well as several [PySTAC](https://github.com/stac-utils/pystac) objects: `Asset`, `Item`, and `ItemCollection`.
-There is also a convenience function `search_and_sign` that accepts a [STAC API Client](https://github.com/stac-utils/pystac-client) `ItemSearch`, performs a search and returns the resulting `ItemCollection` with all assets signed.
+In addition, the `sign` function accepts a [STAC API Client](https://github.com/stac-utils/pystac-client) `ItemSearch`, which performs a search and returns the resulting `ItemCollection` with all assets signed.
 The following example demonstrates these use cases:

 ```python
 from pystac import Asset, Item